makingsensetraining/angular-todo-app/README.md

 # angular-todo-app

 To-Do list app with Angular 1.x.
+You can [play live here](https://angular-todo-app-rocks.herokuapp.com/).

 ## About